Extensions of vector bundles on the Fargues-Fontaine curve II

 For the second statement, we now assume that $\gensecvb$ is a quotient of $\genvb$.
 Let us write $\genvb^\vee$ and $\gensecvb^\vee$ respectively for the duals of $\genvb$ and $\gensecvb$.
 Since $\gensecvb^\vee$ is a subbundle of $\genvb^\vee$, we use Proposition \ref{basic properties of stable bundles} and the first statement to find

 for each $i = 1, \cdots, \rk(\gensecvb)$, thereby deducing the second statement. \end{proof}

-\begin{remark} The converse of the first statement is also true by a previous result of the author \cite[Theorem 1.1.2]{Hong_subvb}.
-On the other hand, the converse of the second statement is not true; indeed, another previous result of the author \cite[Theorem 1.1.2]{Hong_quotvb} describes an equivalent condition for $\gensecvb$ to be a quotient of $\genvb$, which is slightly stronger than the condition in the second statement is. \end{remark}
+\begin{remark} The converse of the first statement is true by a previous result of the author \cite[Theorem 1.1.2]{Hong_subvb}, whereas the converse of the second statement does not by another previous result of the author \cite[Theorem 1.1.2]{Hong_quotvb}.
+However, our argument won't need these results. \end{remark}

 \begin{defn} Let $\genpolygon$ and $\gensecpolygon$ be rational tuplar polygons.
 We say that $\genpolygon$ \emph{dominates} $\gensecpolygon$ and write $\genpolygon \geq \gensecpolygon$ if $\genpolygon$ and $\gensecpolygon$ satisfy the following properties: \begin{enumerate}[label=(\roman*)] \item $\genpolygon$ and $\gensecpolygon$ have the same endpoints.